dexys_title.jpg

 dexys_78.jpg

 Following the break-up of Birmingham punk outfit The Killjoys in 1978, singer Kevin Rowland (b.
 17/08/53) and guitarist Kevin 'Al' Archer (b.
 21/12/58) decided to form a nine-piece 'New Wave Soul' group.
 Their ambitious vision for the group was that they would look and sound unlike any other group around - featuring a four-piece brass section and wearing proto-New Romantic fashions.
 Adverts were placed in local news papers and the lengthy process to find the right personnel began, with bass player Pete Williams from Archer's previous band, The Negatives, together with Hammond organ player Pete Saunders and drummer John Jay being the first recruits.
-When saxophonists Steve 'Babyface' Spooner and Geoff 'JB' Blythe were joined by trombonist Big Jimmy Paterson and trumpeter Jeff Kent the first line-up of the newly-christened Dexys Midnight Runners was complete.
+When saxophonists Steve 'Babyface' Spooner and Geoff 'JB' Blythe were joined by trombonist Big Jimmy Paterson and trumpeter Geoff Kent the first line-up of the newly-christened Dexys Midnight Runners was complete.

 dance_stance.jpg

 Quickly earning a reputation as a formidable live act playing in and around Birmingham, the early Dexys set featured several Sixties Soul covers including "Hold On I'm Coming", "Big Time Operator" and "Respect".
 By the end of the following year the group had secured a record deal and a support slot on the Two Tone tour playing alongside The Specials and The Selector.
 With Bobby 'Jnr.'
-Ward replacing John Jay on drums and the brass section reducing to a three-piece following Jeff Kent's departure, Dexys adopted a new "Mean Streets" look which featured on the cover of their debut single "Dance Stance".
+Ward replacing John Jay on drums and the brass section reducing to a three-piece following Geoff Kent's departure, Dexys adopted a new "Mean Streets" look which featured on the cover of their debut single "Dance Stance".
 The song, which was a scathing attack on anti-Irish jokes, reached number 40 in the British charts earning the group their first appearance on BBC TV's "Top Of The Pops".

 searching_for_the_young_soul_rebels.jpg

 Following the arrival of new keyboard player Andy Leek and drummer Andy 'Stoker' Growcott, the ever-changing Midnight Runners adapted their visual image yet again, donning woolly hats and donkey jackets, appearing like a gang of New York dockers.
 This new-look Dexys hit the top of the British charts with their next release: the irrepressibly catchy "Geno", a celebration of Kevin Rowland's teenage memories of seeing soul singer Geno Washington playing a gig in Harrow "back in '68".
-By the time Dexys embarked on a gruelling touring schedule with their "Intense Emotions Revue" in mid-1980, Andy Leek had departed and Pete Saunders had returned to the fold.
+By the time Dexys embarked on a gruelling touring schedule with their "Intense Emotion Review" in mid-1980, Andy Leek had departed and Pete Saunders had returned to the fold.
 This line-up completed the recording of the group's debut album, the classic "Searching For The Young Soul Rebels" with producer Pete Wingfield and created a slice of musical folk-lore when they kidnapped the completed master tapes in order to secure a better deal from EMI.
 Having fought a major record company and won, Dexys then turned their attentions to the British music press announcing that they would not give any more interviews but instead would communicate directly with fans through a series of 'essays' published in the advertising space of those same magazines.

 inferiority_part_one.jpg